tazama-lf/Full-Stack-Docker-Tazama/README.md

 git clone https://github.com/tazama-lf/Full-Stack-Docker-Tazama -b main
 ```

+If you would like to deploy the system from the `dev` branch, replace `main` above with `dev`

 **Output:**

 ![clone-the-repo](/images/full-stack-docker-tazama-clone-the-repo.png)

 ## 2. Update the Full-Stack-Docker-Tazama Configuration Files

-First, we want to create the basic environment variables to guide the Docker Compose installation.
+This optional step is only applicable to Option 1 (Deployment from GitHub) and allows editing of the basic environment variables to guide the Docker Compose installation.

 Navigate to the Full-Stack-Docker-Tazama folder and launch VS Code: